Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    ISOBMFF: the ISO Base Media File Format specified in [[!ISOBMFF]].

    <dfn dfn>**Fmp4 Ingest**</dfn>:
-          profile 1 defined in this specification for ingesting fmp4 and/or CMAF content
+          Ingest mode defined in this specification for ingesting fmp4 and/or CMAF content

    <dfn dfn>**CMAF Ingest**</dfn>:
-          profile 1 defined in this specification for ingesting  CMAF content
+          Ingest mode defined in this specification for ingesting  CMAF content

    <dfn dfn>**DASH Ingest**</dfn>:
-          profile defined in this specification for ingesting MPEG DASH content directly.
+          Ingest mode defined in this specification for ingesting MPEG DASH content directly.

    <dfn dfn>**HLS Ingest**</dfn>:
-          profile defined for ingesting HLS content directly
+          Ingest mode defined for ingesting HLS content directly

    <dfn dfn>**Ingest Stream**</dfn>:
-          the stream of media produced by the live source
+          The stream of media produced by the live source
             transmitted to the media processing entity.

    <dfn dfn>**Live Stream Event**</dfn>:
            the total live stream for the ingest.

+   <dfn dfn> **(Live) encoder:** </dfn>
-            (Live) encoder: entity performing live
+           entity performing live
-            encoding and producing a high quality live stream,
+           encoding and production of a high quality live stream,
            can serve as ingest source

    <dfn dfn>**Ingest source**</dfn>:
             a media source ingesting media content